thegworld/gtx-browser/mojo/public/cpp/bindings/README.md

 };
 ```

-However, the Chromium tree already defines a native
+However, the GTx Browser tree already defines a native
 [`gfx::Rect`](https://cs.chromium.org/chromium/src/ui/gfx/geometry/rect.h) which
 is equivalent in meaning but which also has useful helper methods.
 Instead of
 manually converting between a `gfx::Rect` and the Mojom-generated `RectPtr` at